Anti-social behaviour

-Antisocial behaviors (sometimes called dissocial behaviours) are actions which are considered to violate the rights of others by committing crime, such as stealing and physical attack in addition to other noncriminal behaviors such as lying and manipulation.
+Anti-social behaviours, sometimes called dissocial behaviours, are actions which are considered to violate the rights of or otherwise harm others by committing crime or nuisance, such as stealing and physical attack or noncriminal behaviours such as lying and manipulation.
 It is considered to be disruptive to others in society.
 This can be carried out in various ways, which includes, but is not limited to, intentional aggression, as well as covert and overt hostility.
 Anti-social behaviour also develops through social interaction within the family and community.
 It continuously affects a child's temperament, cognitive ability and their involvement with negative peers, dramatically affecting children's cooperative problem-solving skills.
 Many people also label behaviour which is deemed contrary to prevailing norms for social conduct as anti-social behaviour.
 However, researchers have stated that it is a difficult term to define, particularly in the United Kingdom where many acts fall into its category.
-The term is especially used in British English.
+The term is especially used in Irish English and British English.

 Although the term is fairly new to the common lexicon, the word anti-social behaviour has been used for many years in the psychosocial world where it was defined as "unwanted behaviour as the result of personality disorder."
 For example, David Farrington, a British criminologist and forensic psychologist, stated that teenagers can exhibit anti-social behaviour by engaging in various amounts of wrongdoings such as stealing, vandalism, sexual promiscuity, excessive smoking, heavy drinking, confrontations with parents, and gambling.
+In children, conduct disorders could result from ineffective parenting.
 Anti-social behaviour is typically associated with other behavioural and developmental issues such as hyperactivity, depression, learning disabilities, and impulsivity.
 Alongside these issues one can be predisposed or more inclined to develop such behaviour due to one's genetics, neurobiological and environmental stressors in the prenatal stage of one's life, through the early childhood years.

-The American Psychiatric Association, in its Diagnostic and Statistical Manual of Mental Disorders, diagnoses persistent anti-social behaviour as antisocial personality disorder.
+The American Psychiatric Association, in its Diagnostic and Statistical Manual of Mental Disorders, diagnoses persistent anti-social behaviour starting from a young age as antisocial personality disorder.
 Genetic factors include abnormalities in the prefrontal cortex of the brain while neurobiological risk include maternal drug use during pregnancy, birth complications, low birth weight, prenatal brain damage, traumatic head injury, and chronic illness.
 The World Health Organization includes it in the International Classification of Diseases as dissocial personality disorder.
 A pattern of persistent anti-social behaviours can also be present in children and adolescents diagnosed with conduct problems, including conduct disorder or oppositional defiant disorder under the DSM-5.
 It has been suggested that individuals with intellectual disabilities have higher tendencies to display anti-social behaviours, but this may be related to social deprivation and mental health problems.
 More research is required on this topic.